 Graduate Fellowships in Natural Resources, Engineering and Energy Poverty

 We are recruiting 3 Ph.D. students and 1 M.S.
 Student interested in the intersection of energy poverty with natural resources (1 Ph.D. and 1 M.S.) and with energy/environmental engineering (2 Ph.D.).
 Students are expected to matriculate in Fall 2019 in order to participate.
-Due to the funding source, there is a strong preference for US citizens and permanent residents, but it is not a requirement.
+Due to the funding source, there is a preference for US citizens and permanent residents, but it is not a requirement.
 The Fellows will become part of an interdisciplinary cohort that will benefit from disciplinary training and scholarship at NCSU (in Natural Resources or Engineering) and at UNC-CH (Anthropology, Environment and Ecology, Geography, Public Policy, or Sociology) and mentoring in diverse research and teaching methods.
 In addition there is a wider partnership with other institutions in North Carolina, and University partners in Southern Africa.

 Expectations for Fellows